darrylyeo/nectar-lang/README.md

 Nectar strives to liberate your data from arbitrary formats or structural limitations.
 With a hypergraph as its underlying, all-encompassing data structure, Nectar will be able to import from or output query results to CSV, JSON, YAML, SQL, GraphQL schemas, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, graph visualizations and much more in the future!

 Features to add:
-* Pronouns like "it", "this", "they" to reference the subject of a previous statement
+* Higher-order relations ("hyper-relations") that relate a relation to a categorization, or another relation: `@Harry met @Sally in @New_York_City`, `The @chicken crossed the @road because the @chicken was #bored`
   * Modifier blocks that apply hyper-relations to a group of relations:
     * Timestamps and time ranges
     * Locations
+* Named capture variables in place of "what" or "who" in queries: "$a is married to $b?"
+* Automated reasoning/logical inferences based on rules: "If $a is married to $b, $b is married to $a."
-* Intelligently apply contextual time ranges to statements based on past, present, and future tense
+  * Intelligently apply contextual time ranges to statements based on past, present, and future tense: "A was a married to $b?"
-* Automated reasoning/logical inferences
+  * Negative statements: "The @princess is not in the @castle"
+* Create custom interpreters that export/transpile data, rules, and schemas to other common data formats
+  * CSV, JSON, YAML, SQL, GraphQL, MongoDB, ArangoDB, GUN.js, Neo4J, Grakn.AI, etc.
-* Reactive properties
+* Computed/reactive properties
-  * Bindings with JavaScript libraries like React, Vue, Svelte, RxJS
+  * Generate mappings to reactive bindings in JavaScript libraries like React, Vue, and Svelte
 * Continue to make the grammar more comprehensive, robust, and closer to regular English
+  * Pronouns like "it", "this", "they" to reference the subject of a previous statement
-  * Add custom dictionaries of words to use within the grammar
+  * Add custom dictionaries of words and phrases for easier aliasing of plurals and verb conjugations

 ## The Making of Nectar

+Nectar was created in August 2020 as part of the Repl.it Programming Language Jam.

 The Nectar parser is created with [pest](https://pest.rs), a Rust library for creating PEGs (parsing expression grammars).
 Nectar's grammar is defined in `src/grammar.pest`.
-I used the `pest_consume` crate to convert the AST into Rust structs.
+The `pest_consume` crate was used to convert the AST into Rust structs, and the `serde` crate was used to serialize the AST into JSON.

-Since this was my first time using Rust, I had a lot of trouble writing the interpreter (my attempt is found at `src/interpreter.ts`).
-I decided to start over using the more familiar TypeScript, and [attempted to port the pest grammar to `nearley.js`](https://repl.it/@nectarlang/nectar-lang-js).
-However, I ran into a lot of issues getting a `moo.js` lexer to work correctly.

-I ultimately settled on a hybrid approach using WebAssembly.
-I created a Rust library that uses the `serde` crate to serialize the original Rust struct-AST into JSON.
-I then used Second State's [ssvmup](https://secondstate.io/ssvm) to compile the Rust library to a WebAssembly binary targeting the TypeScript runtime Deno.
-From there, I was able to write the Nectar interpreter and REPL comfortably in TypeScript.
-Whew!
+The parser is compiled to a WebAssembly binary targeting the TypeScript runtime Deno via Second State's [ssvmup](https://secondstate.io/ssvm); the Nectar interpreter and REPL are written in TypeScript.

 ## Why "Nectar"?